-Toadstool hoodoos is a short, easy and fun hike located between Kanab, Utah and Page, Arizona.
-The trail follows a dry wash and leads to a wide, shallow canyon filled with intriguing mushroom shaped rock formations.
+Toadstool hoodoos is a fun, short and family friendly hike located half way between desert adventure favorites of Kanab in Utah and Page in Arizona.
+The easy trail follows a dry wash and leads to a wide, shallow canyon filled with exceptionally photogenic mushroom shaped rock formations.

-Despite already hiking The Wave earlier in the day, we couldn’t miss out on a landscape called ‘Toadstool Hoodoos’.
-With such a unique name, we just had to explore.
+Despite already hiking The Wave earlier in the day, we simply couldn’t miss out on a landscape with such a unique sounding name.

 What Are Toadstool Hoodoos?

 A toadstool hoodoo is a natural rock formation consisting of a larger boulder perched on top of a rock with a smaller diameter.
 From a distance, toadstool hoodoos appear to look like mushrooms, which is where the name ‘toadstool’ originates.

 If you have been to nearby Bryce Canyon National Park, you will have seen the most amazing hoodoos in the US with spire like rock projections scattered throughout a bowl shaped amphitheater.